ajeetraina/hands-on-with-kubernetes-azure/docs/demos/01-rolling-deployment-demo.md

 kubectl get services kdemo-svc
 ```

-Initially you will see something like this while the Google Load Balancer allocates an external IP address
+Initially you will see something like this while the Azure Load Balancer allocates an external IP address

 ```
 root@bootstrap-node:~/hands-on-with-kubernetes-workshop# kubectl get services